Thimphu: Culture

-The Royal Academy of Performing Arts (RAPA), located in Thimphu, was established at the initiative of late King, Jigme Dorji Wangchuck in 1954, with the basic objective of preserving and promoting performing arts traditions of Bhutan.
+The Royal Academy of Performing Arts (RAPA), located in Thimphu, was established at the initiative of the late King Jigme Dorji Wangchuck in 1954, with the basic objective of preserving and promoting performing arts traditions of Bhutan.
 In 1967, it was institutionalised as an academy and the Royal Dance troupe was its creation.
 The institution provides training in national dance forms of Bhutan such as mask dances and also preserves the folk dance heritage.
-The professional dancers of the Academy hold performances during the annual Thimphu Tsechu dance festival that is held in the premises of the Tashichhoe Dzong.
+The professional dancers of the academy hold performances during the annual Thimphu Tsechu dance festival that is held in the premises of the Tashichhoe Dzong.
 Performances lasting for one hour are also arranged on specially requested occasions.
 The present activities at the academy are being reorganised with further expansion of its programs, including curriculum development for teaching.